apple/swift-homomorphic-encryption/README.md

 This scheme can be configured to support post-quantum 128-bit security.

 > [!WARNING]
-> BFV does not provide IND-CCA security, and should be used accordingly.
+> BFV does not provide IND-CCA security, nor does it provide IND-CPA<sup>D</sup> security when there is a non-negligible decryption error probability.
+BFV should be used accordingly.
-> In particular, as little information as possible about each decrypted ciphertext should be sent back to the server.
+> In particular, no information about each decrypted ciphertext should be sent back to the server.
 To protect against a malicious server, the client should also validate the decrypted content is in the expected format.
 >
 > Consult a cryptography expert when developing and deploying homomorphic encryption applications.